May 19, 2011

 The grand buildings of Chicago's theaters that once sparkled throughout the city are credited by the insight and influence of A.J.
 Balaban, Barney Balaban, Sam Katz, and Morris Katz who formed the Balaban & Katz Theatre Corporation in 1925.
 This group planned theaters like the Uptown, Diversey, Pantheon, Belmont, Rivera, among others.

-Theater to Synagogue
+to a Synagogue

 in 1951